Styling Long Wavy Hair

 For the purpose of this post, I decided to show how I do the high bun on my hair when it’s straight.
 When my hair is wavy, it is hard to see what is happening.

 The base of the Bun

-I begin it the base of the bun, basically the high pony tail.
-This is actually the most important part, as it sets the positioning of the bun, you need to watch out how the area all around the bun looks because it is now the time to make it look as perfect as possible and most importantly for me, to make sure the pony tail isn’t pulling the hair.
-This is important for me because unless I position it just right, I will end up with a head ache for the rest of the day.
+I begin with the base of the bun, basically the high ponytail.
+This is actually the most important part, as it sets the positioning of the bun, you need to watch out how the area all around the bun looks because it is now the time to make it look as perfect as possible and most importantly for me, to make sure the ponytail isn’t pulling the hair.
+This is important for me because unless I position it just right, I will end up with a headache for the rest of the day.

 Using the Doughnut Ring

-Once the pony tail is set, you simply put on the doughnut ring on top on the hair band holding the pony tail.
+Once the ponytail is set, you simply put on the doughnut ring on top of the hairband holding the ponytail.

 Then I gently distribute the hair and around the doughnut ring, making sure the entire ring is equally covered with the hair.